-Whatever you want to call them Mandorlas or Amoretti biscuits these are delicious.
-It’s hard to remember all the recipes we make at Bake Club; recently I was reminded of these.
-Over three years now and 40 recipes per term, that’s a whole lot of baking.
-I’m not good with math, but my hubby tells me that’s 480 recipes I’ve provided (over the last 3 years) for my wonderful Bake Club girlies to get their Bake On.
+Whatever you want to call them, Mandorlas or Amaretti biscuits, these are delicious.
+It’s hard to remember all the recipes we make at Bake Club, but recently I was reminded of these.
+Over 4 years now and 40 recipes per term, that’s a whole lot of baking….

 - 4 large egg whites

 - ½ teaspoon almond essence (optional even more if you like marzipan flavour like I do)

 - 100 g icing sugar mixture for rolling the dough in

 - 200 g red or green glacé cherries (or both)

 - Preheat the oven to 170°C. Line 2 baking trays with baking paper.
 Beat the egg whites in a bowl with a whisk or fork until foamy.